What They Do: Landscape architects design parks and other outdoor spaces.

 |Administrative and support and waste management and remediation services||$59,190|

-Employment of landscape architects is projected to decline 2 percent over the next ten years.
+Employment of landscape architects is projected to show little or no change over the next ten years.

 Improving technologies are expected to increase landscape architects’ productivity, which should reduce overall demand for the occupation over the next 10 years.